touch-head-optimistically/spark-TPC-DS-demo/README.md

 Usage:

 1. download tpc-ds:
-    building your test data for 10G, 100G or more
+    build your test data for 10G, 100G or more

         ./dsdgen -scale 100 -dir /{your-tpcds-data-dir} -paraller 10